Stephen Colbert says he comes home before the live audience | ExBulletin

 Stephen Colbert says he comes home before the live audience

-NEW YORK In a further step towards a reopened world of entertainment, CBS said Monday that Stephen Colbert’s late-night show will return on June 14 with episodes with full studio audiences.
+NEW YORK (AP) – In one step closer to a reopened world of entertainment, CBS said Monday that Stephen Colbert’s late-night show will return on June 14 with episodes with full studio audiences.

 Members of the public will be required to provide proof that they have been vaccinated against COVID-19 before attending performances at the Ed Sullivan Theater in New York City.
 Face masks will be optional.